 The twenty recycling centres that have re-opened are below.

 Please continue to check our recycling closures page prior to your visit.

 Make sure you wear sensible clothing, gloves and footwear.
 You do not need to wear a mask, unless Government advice changes.
 Initially, to control numbers, our centres re-opened to cars only but we have lifted the restrictions and all types of vehicle are now permitted entry.

 As there are likely to be queues, please avoid the beginning and end of the day when it is busiest.
 The recycling centres will close at 5pm (Mile Cross Recycling Centre at 7pm) promptly and all vehicles will need to be clearing the site by this time.

 There is no pedestrian access to our Mile Cross Recycling Centre.
 However, if you have no alternative option of visiting our recycling centre, please contact our customer service centre on 0344 800 8020 or email us at email@example.com to make a special arrangement.

 We have made changes so we can maintain social distancing on our sites.
 This is for your own safety and the safety of our staff.

-> However, compost bins, bagged compost and green bags are available to purchase from all recycling centres with the exception of Mile Cross where we are currently out of stock on bagged compost.
+Compost bins, bagged compost and green bags are available to purchase from all recycling centres.

-> We are only able to accept card payments.
+We are only able to accept card payments.
 Please use contactless payments if you can.